Originally published on 23 September 2010

-While growing up in Cedarburg it seemed like these spiders where anywhere you found long enough grass.
-I spent a lot of time outdoors so maybe it is just my recollection.
-The other day my 4 year old daughter Ella got her monthly "Big Backyard" magazine.
+While growing up in Cedarburg, it seemed like these spiders were anywhere you found long enough grass.
+I spent a lot of time outdoors, so maybe it is just my recollection.
+The other day my four-year-old daughter Ella got her monthly "Big Backyard" magazine.
 She found a picture of one and asked me what it was.
-I had all but forgotten about these somewhat menacing looking creatures.
-I said they were the giant spiders that live in the field.
-I told her we we're going to find a real one.
+I had all but forgotten about these somewhat menacing-looking creatures.
+I said they were the giant spiders that lived in the field.
+I told her we were going to find a real one.
 She was excited.
-We set out a couple days later to the Shoreland Nature Preserve in Mequon in search of one.
+We set out a couple of days later to the Shoreland Nature Preserve in Mequon in search of one.
 Lots of tall grass there!
-After walking for a bit I realized they aren't everywhere like I remembered.
+After walking down the trail for a bit, I realized they weren't everywhere like I remembered.
 Maybe that's the reason I forgot about them.
-After searching for quite some time with no luck we went home.
+After searching for quite some time with no luck, we went home.

 It was time to make some calls.
 Someone had to know what was going on.
-I talked with a naturalist who had seen some where he works.
+I talked with a naturalist who had seen some at his workplace.
 Great, I wasn't crazy.
-So I called a friend and she said she would look in her garden where they were sometimes seen.
-Got the call back with a "none there".
-A few days later my friend called back and said she found one.
-The next day I took Ella over there and we found a bunch of them in the garden.
+So I called a friend, and she said she would look in her garden.
+She's seen them before.
+I got the call back with a "none there."
+A few days later, my friend called back and said she had found one!
+The next day I took Ella over there, and we found a bunch of them in the garden.
 OK, I see why they call them garden spiders.
-Ella was happy to finally see one, but was happier looking for them, I think.
+Ella was happy to see one but was more comfortable looking for them.
 It's the journey.